Skip to main content

 13How accurate is this Amazon profit calculator?

-Because the referral fee is a percentage of the selling price, it creates a circular dependency: a higher price means a higher fee, which means an even higher price is needed to cover costs.
-Solving algebraically: BreakEven = FixedCosts Γ· (1 βˆ’ ReferralRate).
-This gives the exact minimum price where revenue equals all costs.
+BreakEven = FixedCosts ÷ (1 − ReferralRate).
+The referral fee is a percentage of the selling price, creating a circular dependency — a higher price means a higher fee.
+Solving algebraically breaks that loop and gives the exact minimum price where revenue equals all costs.

 15Can I save or download my calculation results?